 10,000 Hours | Piano & Orchestra | 15'

-The title of 10,000 Hours for piano and orchestra comes from the theory that it takes roughly this many hours of practice to successfully master any skill.
-In this piece, the skill at hand is piano performance; each of the work’s five movements sets the piano soloist at a different point in practicing—referencing beginner piano music, etudes, and chamber music along the way—with the orchestra serving both as commenter and participant.
+10,000 Hours depicts a lifetime at the piano.
+The title of the piece is derived from the popular theory that it takes roughly this many hours of practice to become an expert in any skill.
+Each of the work’s five movements sets the soloist at a different point in this practice, referencing beginner piano music, etudes, and chamber music.
+Along this journey, the orchestra serves as both commenter and participant.